winitzki/sofp/README.md

 - How the theorem prover works: the calculus LJ of Gentzen and the calculus LJT of Vorobieff-Hudelmaier-Dyckhoff
 - How to interpret the derivation rules for sequents
 - Building the lambda-calculus proof term from the proof tree
-- The "obvious" theorem of Vorobieff
+- The "obvious" lemma of Vorobieff

 The `curryhoward` library is open-source and available at [this git repository](https://github.com/Chymyst/curryhoward)